slchavesr/slchavesr.github.io/teaching/teaching_dossier.md

 participation in case-study problem (15% total) and a final project (30% total).
 The final project was an independent activity for groups of 4-5 students applying the main contents of the course into optimization problems in the Colombian society.
 A list of suggested problems is prepared by the instructor and students choose what is more appealing for them.
 A final report (15%) and group presentation (15%) was held at the end of the semester.
-See Appendix (p.36) for a sample (in Spanish) of such reports.
    </p>
 </div>